Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 Like any traditional fund, a crypto fund registration, as required under regulations, must provide a detailed statement including investment scope, trading strategies, opening frequency, management fees and performance fees and relevant third parties (custody, administration …) etc.

 Mainstream crypto funds are generally USD-denominated (fund NAV is calculated in USD).
 For any USD- denominated crypto fund, investors can subscribe into the fund using USD or stable coins such as USDT/USDC.
 In other cases, crypto funds may also be denominated in cryptocurrency with good liquidity, such as BTC and ETH.
-Usually, crypto funds accounting are done in single denomination, either in USD or the denominated cryptocurrency.
+Usually, buy-side crypto fund accountings are done in single denomination, either in USD or the denominated cryptocurrency.
 However, for FoFs / MoMs that invest into multiple crypto funds via managed accounts, the portfolio can be accounted in mixed denominations, say both USD and BTC.
 For regulated funds, external LP’s funds will be secured and kept by a third party custodian.
 In many cases, crypto exchanges can provide custody services directly.
 In recent years, separate professional custodians emerged as well especially for DeFi trading purpose).

 4. Managing Daily Operations

-Daily operations of a fund include but not limited to: investor subscription and redemption (various frequencies), trading execution of strategy, risk management of positions and collaterals, calculation of income and expenses, compliance reporting, etc.
+Daily operations of a fund include but not limited to: investor subscription and redemption (various frequencies), trading execution of strategy, risk management of positions and collaterals, calculation of income and expenses, crypto compliance reporting, etc.

 a) Investor subscription and redemption management: main workstreams include recording and calculating each investor subscription, redemption and settlement for single or mixed denomination funds, as well as the corresponding fund NAV adjustment.